-Medibank Private Limited is acting as the authorised representative of Greenstone Financial Services Pty Ltd (GFS), ABN 53 128 692 884, Australian Financial Services Licence No. 343079, 58 Norwest Boulevard, Bella Vista NSW 2153.
+Medibank Private Limited is acting as the authorised representative of Greenstone Financial Services Pty Ltd (GFS), ABN 53 128 692 884, Australian Financial Services Licence No. 343079, 58 Norwest Boulevard, Norwest NSW 2153.

 How much does life insurance cost?

-The amount you pay for life insurance depends on the level and type of cover you have and whether you have any optional benefits added in.
+The premium you pay for life insurance products depends on the level and type of cover you have and whether you have any optional benefits added in.

-For ahm life insurance products, the premium you pay is based on your answers to the health and lifestyle questions we ask during the application process.
+For ahm life insurance, the premium you pay is also based on your answers to a series of health and lifestyle questions that we ask you during the application process.

-You need to be a permanent Australian resident to apply for ahm life insurance.
+You need to be a permanent Australian resident to apply for ahm life insurance products.
 An Australian resident means a person who lives in Australia full time and holds: